 31 October | For April-September period |

-Self-Declaration: Only Aadhaar verification is required to complete the Udyam Registration form.
+Self-Declaration: Udyam Registration can be done only by Aadhaar verification.
 All the information is declared by users themselves.

 Financial Benefits: